 - If you have blisters, this is a sign of a severe sunburn.
 It is best to cover them to prevent tearing and leave them alone until they heal.

 - The best remedy against sunburn is prevention.
 Always use sunscreen with SPF 30 or higher, wear protective clothing and sunglasses, and avoid direct sun exposure.

 Other tips for a bad sunburn (pictures of blisters from second-degree burns)

-Picture of blisters from a second degree sunburn
+Picture of blisters from a second-degree sunburn by iStock

 - Hydrate, drink a lot of water, juice, or sports drinks.
 Your skin is dry and dehydrated.
 Replacing lost body fluids will help your skin heal from sunburn more quickly.